 Quick answer

-A first edition of The Malay Archipelago by Alfred Russel Wallace (Macmillan and Co., 1869) is identified by: First edition, published in two volumes in spring 1869, octavo, with half-titles, 2 frontispieces, 9 maps (2 folding), 6 plates, and numerous text illustrations.
-Macmillan issued a reprint from reset type, with reduced line-spacing and marked as a second edition on the title page, later the same year (1869); the true first carries no edition statement and retains the December 1868 advertisement leaves in volume I.
+A first edition of The Malay Archipelago by Alfred Russel Wallace (Macmillan and Co., 1869) is identified by: The true first edition was published in spring 1869 in two octavo volumes, bound in original gilt-stamped green cloth, with publisher's advertisements dated December 1868 bound into volume I. Macmillan issued a reprint from reset type, with reduced line-spacing and marked as a second edition on the title page, later the same year (1869); the true first carries no edition statement and retains the December 1868 advertisement leaves in volume I.

 Checklist — a true first has these: